Next Sunday’s RE Classes

 - You can find stories and other resources at Family Quest: Church of the Larger Fellowship at http://www.questformeaning.org/programs/family-quest/

-- BLUEBOAT: This site offers a way for teens to stay in touch with each other and with what’s happening in the UUA regarding youth and young adult ministry.
+- BLUEBOAT: This site offers a way for teens to stay in touch with each other and with what’s happening in the UUA (the Unitarian Universalists Association) regarding youth and young adult ministry.
 They also are on Facebook. http://blueboat.blogs.uua.org/youth/

 - YAYA: is the site of the Youth and Young Adult Ministries Office at the UUA and has the goal of supporting youth working for the future of our faith. https://twitter.com/YAYAUUA

-- ST. LAWRENCE DISTRICT UU YOUTH MINISTRY at http://www.sld-yruu.org/ This is the site to keep watching for postings of future Cons as well as other youth events in our district.
+- CENTRAL EAST REGION UU YOUTH MINISTRY at https://www.uua.org/central-east/youth This is the site to keep watching for postings of future Cons as well as other youth events in our district.
 You can also contact them if you would like more information about UU Youth leadership opportunities.